filippoCaste/se1-group21-EZWallet/TestReport.md

     (ex: step1: unit A, step 2: unit A+B, step 3: unit A+B+C, etc)>
     <Some steps may  correspond to unit testing (ex step1 in ex above)>
     <One step will  correspond to API testing, or testing unit route.js>

+    The integration sequence followed was the mixed one since the units were developed following the integration sequence order, in this way:

+    - For some cases Bottom up was applied, following the sequence: step 1: function A step 2: function B step 3: testing function A + B as if they were a single unit. step 4: test all.
+If defects are found, they will come from the interaction between fucntions.

+    - For some other cases, Top down was applied, following the sequence: step 1: function A step 2: interaction function A-B and A-C step 3: testing function D, and interaction to previous functions.